potterzot/semester-biology/syllabus.md

 In the case of NetTutor, each written assignment is graded on two components: economics and grammar.
 Each component is graded as either *Meets Expectations* or *Needs Improvement*.
 If both components are graded as *Meets Expectations*, you'll receive full credit (100%) for that assignment.
 If you receive a *Needs Improvement* on either metric, you can revise and resubmit your essay no later than one week after receiving feedback.
 It will likely be worth seeking help from the EconLab, your TA, or myself to discuss revisions.

-#### Exams
+#### Quizzes and the Final Exam

-There will be three exams and a final.
-Except for the final, the exam schedule will be posted in Blackboard and announced in class.
-The regular exams will take place during class time.
+There will be two quizzes and a final.
+Except for the final, the quizzes are on the [class schedule](schedule/), in Blackboard, and announced in class.
+The quizzes will take place during class time and will involve only the material covered since the last quiz.
 The final exam will be cumulative, but with an emphasis on the material covered since the third test.

-The format of the exams will be multiple choice questions.
-Students can bring in one double-sided 4 $\times$ 6 inch note card for the exam.
-I will provide the most important formulas on the projector and you may use the note card to write in any additional material you may deem necessary.
+The format of the quizzes will be multiple choice questions.
 Bubble sheets (or *Scantrons*) will be provided for each exam.

-**I will not allow students to take a test late**.
-You can however arrange to take a test ahead of time if you have an official university-sanctioned event that conflicts with the exam time.
-If you need to reschedule as a result of a non-official event (you've scheduled surgery for that day, or you need to attend a wedding, etc.) you can arrange to take the test ahead of time as well.
+**I will not allow students to take a quiz late**.
+You can however arrange to take a quiz ahead of time if you have an official university-sanctioned event that conflicts with the quiz time.
+If you need to reschedule as a result of a non-official event (you've scheduled surgery for that day, or you need to attend a wedding, etc.) you can arrange to take the quiz ahead of time as well.

 **Final Exam**:  Monday, December 10, 1:00-3:00 pm.
 The room will be announced at least 2 weeks before the Final Exam.